KostasAndroulidakis/SIREN/README.md

 ### Hardware

+I used Arduino IDE for coding.

-- Language: C/C++ but stored in Arduino `ino` files
+- Language: C++ in `ino` files
-- IDE: Arduino IDE

 ### Software

+I used VSCode for coding.

 - Language: TypeScript
 - Framework: Remix
-- IDE: VSCode

 ## Parts &  PIN Connections